by Brian Tomasik

 Information as fundamental in physics and consciousness

 Many modern neuroscience theories consider "information processing" of certain sorts as fundamental to what consciousness is.
 Likewise, some physicists are increasingly suggesting that the universe may be fundamentally informational.
-John Wheeler proposed an "It from bit" idea:
+A cartoonish argument could go as follows:

-Hence, if we see consciousness as fundamentally about computation, it's plausible to see consciousness as fundamental in the universe.
-Of course, if we think that only particular kinds of computational configurations count as conscious, then it doesn't follow that shades of consciousness appear throughout physics.
+Of course, if we think that only particular kinds of information count as conscious, then it doesn't follow that shades of consciousness appear throughout physics.

 Biases of observability